WoollyMittens/useful-productfilter/README.md

 **'delay' : {Miliseconds}** - Time for animations to complete.

+## How to control the script

+TODO: External API calls.

 ## How to build the script

 This project uses node.js from http://nodejs.org/